From Anglesey to the shadow of the Severn Bridge, Wales is a nation criss-crossed with castles.

 "We tend to think of a castle in a fixed point in time, but they have always been built for many purposes and have invariably evolved over centuries," he added.

-"All castles are about exerting control, but you see a difference between castles like Caerphilly, designed as a seat of baronial power and commerce, and the royal castles of the north, built to secure English military supremacy.
+"All castles are about exerting control, but you see a difference between castles like Caerphilly, designed as a seat of baronial power and commerce, and the royal castles of the north, built to secure the military supremacy of the English Crown.

 "Raglan - the last of the castles proper - was intended to be a fortified residence when it was built in the mid-15th Century, but later saw military action in the English Civil War."